Arkansas Delta: Music

 The Arkansas Delta is known for its rich musical heritage.
 While defined primarily by its deep blues/gospel roots, it is distinguished somewhat from its Mississippi Delta counterpart by more intricately interwoven country music and R&B elements.
 Arkansas blues musicians have defined every genre of blues from its inception, including ragtime, hokum, country blues, Delta blues, boogie-woogie, jump blues, Chicago blues, and blues-rock.
 Eastern Arkansas' predominantly African-American population in cities such as Helena, West Memphis, Pine Bluff, Brinkley, Cotton Plant, Forrest City and others has provided a fertile backdrop of juke joints, clubs and dance halls which have so completely nurtured this music.
 Many of the nation's blues pioneers were either born in the Arkansas Delta or lived in the region.

 Today the region hosts several blues events throughout the year, culminating in the Arkansas Blues and Heritage Fest.
 The festival attracts an average of about 85,000 people per day over its three-day run; it is rated in the top 10 music events in the nation by festivals.com.

 Gospel music, the mother of Delta Blues, is enshrined in the lives and social fabric of residents.
 Many popular Delta artists in all other genres had their start singing or playing in church choirs and quartets.
 Given the historic racism and entrenched segregation in the Delta, the African-American church and, by extension, its music, have taken on a central role in the lives of residents.
 African-American gospel music's roots are deep in the Delta.
 Unlike the blues, which has been historically dominated by men throughout the Delta, women established a pioneering role in gospel music.
 From the quartet traditions that dominate south Arkansas, to the classic and contemporary solo artists who have found national prominence in the east, gospel music in the Delta has made and continues to make a significant mark on the cultural landscape.

-The Arkansas Delta's country music roots have depth, with legendary performers coming from the area.
-While more geographically dispersed throughout the region, these artists represent the very best in country genres, including bluegrass, rockabilly, folk music, and alternative country.
+The Arkansas Delta's country music roots have depth, with many performers coming from the area.
+While more geographically dispersed throughout the region, these artists represent several country genres, including bluegrass, rockabilly, folk music, and alternative country.
 This music expresses the long-standing relationship between blues and country.

 R&B music has also had a presence as an outgrowth of the strong blues and gospel traditions.
 The East Central Delta area has produced a small number of talented and influential R&B artists.